steenk/tripledollar/README.md

 ## css

 CSS can be applied directly to the DOM element with JavaScript.
-This is not always the preferred way, it's often better to put CSS in an CSS file, but sometimes it make sense to use one of the many features in CSS directly in JavaScript.
-CSS code has its own syntax, and it's when used in JavaScript some terms have to be translated into JavaScript names.
-One thing you can't do is having property names like 'background-color', because the dash is not allowed in property names.
-So in JavaScript the 'background-color' is used like this:
+This is not always the preferred way, it's often better to put CSS in an CSS file, but sometimes it makes sense to use one of the many features in CSS directly in JavaScript.
+CSS code has its own syntax, and it's when used in JavaScript, some terms have to be translated into JavaScript names.
+One thing you can't do is have property names like 'background-color', because the dash is not allowed in property names.
+So in JavaScript, the 'background-color' is used like this:

 ```javascript
     elem.style.backgroundColor = 'yellow';